Journal

 last

-letter of the alefbet is , to
+letter of the alefbet is In

 the Cube of Space